chooseMoneychooseMediachooseShoppingchoose

 Bankrupts denied even basic current accounts

-THOSE that have been declared bankrupt are finding it difficult to obtain even a basic bank account, Citizen's Advice research has revealed.
+Those that have been declared bankrupt are finding it difficult to obtain even a basic bank account, Citizen's Advice research has revealed.

 The nationwide advice charity has found that just two out of seventeen banks (Co-operative bank and Barclays) were offering a basic, no credit, bank account to those who have recently been made bankrupt.